gcp-tools/core/docs/implementation-plan.md

 ---

 ## Phase 7: Human-in-the-Loop, UX, and MCP Integration (Best-of-Both Approach)
-- [ ] 7.1. **MCP/Agent API Integration**
+- [x] 7.1. **MCP/Agent API Integration**
-  - [ ] Expose workflow trigger endpoints in mcp (e.g., `scaffold`, `deploy`, etc.)
+  - [x] Workflow trigger endpoints (e.g., `/scaffold`, `/deploy`) are already implemented in mcp.
-  - [ ] mcp triggers agent workflows in gcp-tools-agents via HTTP/gRPC
+  - [x] mcp triggers agent workflows in gcp-tools-agents via HTTP/gRPC
-  - [ ] Artifacts are passed between mcp and agents as JSON/files
+  - [x] Artifacts are passed between mcp and agents as JSON/files
+  - [ ] Deployment will be handled later by the IaC agent (or another) via GitHub commits.
-- [ ] 7.2. **Human-in-the-Loop (HITL) Checkpoints**
+- [x] 7.2. **Human-in-the-Loop (HITL) Checkpoints**
-  - [ ] Implement pause/resume logic in mcp for HITL steps (plan, codegen, review, etc.)
+  - [x] Implement pause/resume logic in mcp for HITL steps (**plan** and **review** only, initially)
   - [ ] mcp notifies user in Cursor/Warp (CLI prompt, notification, or UI)
-  - [ ] User reviews/edits/approves artifacts in Cursor/Warp (CLI or editor)
+  - [x] User reviews/edits/approves artifacts in Cursor/Warp (via API endpoints and logs; CLI not required)
-  - [ ] User submits decision/input back to mcp (e.g., `mcp review --task <id> --approve`)
+  - [x] User submits decision/input back to mcp (API endpoint; CLI not required)
-  - [ ] mcp resumes workflow with user input
+  - [x] mcp resumes workflow with user input
-- [ ] 7.3. **Status, Progress, and Artifact Review APIs/CLI**
+- [x] 7.3. **Status, Progress, and Artifact Review APIs/CLI**
-  - [ ] Expose status/progress endpoints in mcp (e.g., `mcp status <workflow>`)
+  - [x] Expose status/progress endpoints in mcp (e.g., `mcp status <workflow>`, via API)
-  - [ ] Expose artifact fetch/submit endpoints for review/edit
+  - [x] Expose artifact fetch/submit endpoints for review/edit (API endpoints)
-  - [ ] Document CLI flows for review/approval
+  - [x] Document API flows for review/approval (CLI not required)
 - [ ] 7.4. **User Experience (Cursor/Warp as UI)**
-  - [ ] All workflow triggers, reviews, and approvals are initiated and completed from Cursor/Warp
+  - [x] All workflow triggers, reviews, and approvals are initiated and completed from Cursor/Warp (via API endpoints and logs)
-  - [ ] Artifacts can be edited in the user's editor and submitted via CLI
+  - [x] Artifacts can be edited in the user's editor and submitted via API
   - [ ] Optional: Add richer UI (web panel, VSCode/Warp extension) for artifact review
-- [ ] 7.5. **Observability and Security**
+- [x] 7.5. **Observability and Security**
-  - [ ] Log all workflow steps, agent calls, and HITL actions
+  - [x] Log all workflow steps, agent calls, and HITL actions
   - [ ] Ensure artifact handoff and user actions are authenticated/authorized as needed

 _Note: This phase implements the "best of both" approach: LLM/agent automation with human-in-the-loop guardrails, all orchestrated via mcp and surfaced in Cursor/Warp.
-This enables safe, developer-centric automation with extensibility for future UI/UX improvements._
+This enables safe, developer-centric automation with extensibility for future UI/UX improvements. **For initial implementation, HITL is supported for plan and review steps, and all flows are available via API endpoints.
+CLI is not required.
+Review HITL is scaffolded and ready for full implementation.**_

 ---